ndmeulem/PeptidoformVisualisation/R/helpfiles/metadatafile.md

 What is expected?
 ------------------------

 We expect a file that contains the names of the intensity columns in one column and in the other columns identifying information.
-These columns should contain at least enough information so that each row represents one unique ID.
+These columns should contain at least enough information so that each row represents one unique ID (without taking the intensity column into account).

 Example